 - Telepod Tripod: Telepod Head with adjustable height, lightweight aluminum field tripod.
 Weighs just 7 lbs., minimum height 28 inches, full extension 63-1/2 inches.
 The tripod foot pads retract to reveal spikes for use on soft ground.

-- "Starbeam" Finder: Beautifully machined and black anodized aluminum, on a quick release machined hardware.
-Battery powered illuminator is adjustable in brightness; it projects a 10 arc minute diameter red dot onto a transparent 40mm clear aperture window so that the dot appears to be over wherever the scope is pointed.
+- "Starbeam" Sight: Beautifully machined and black anodized aluminum, facilitates finding and centering an object in the telescope.
+Battery powered illuminator is adjustable in brightness, it projects a 10 arc minute diameter red dot onto a transparent 40mm clear aperture window so that the dot appears to be over wherever the scope is pointed.
 Six arc minute accuracy make "star hopping" easy.

 - Field Flattener: threads onto the male thread of the TeleVue telescope camera adapters.
 This makes the "Pronto" telescope perform as a 520mm f7.4 Flat Field telescope, with only very slight vignetting at the extreme corners of the film negative.
 Requires only an optional "T-Adapter" ring for Nikon, Minolta, etc.

-- Eyepieces: The telescope is furnished with a TeleVue 20mm Plossl providing 2.04 degrees Actual Field of View at 24X magnification.
-This eyepiece pales in comparison to the optional sophisticated wide angle eyepieces we recommend (offering up to 3 degrees at similar magnification) but the 20mm Plossl is an economical choice, that gets the buyer up and running with sharp clear views.
+- Eyepieces: The telescope is furnished with a TeleVue 20mm Plossl eyepiece providing 2.04 degrees Actual Field of View at 24X magnification.
+This eyepiece pales in comparison to the optional more sophisticated wide angle eyepieces we recommend (offering up to 3 degrees field of view at similar magnification) but the 20mm Plossl is an economical choice, that gets the buyer up and running with sharp clear views.

 Company Seven provides excellent technical support and advice and in addition to the factory literature we include printed information with each telescope that will help you to make wise decisions.
 But basically speaking, the typical observer will want to be equipped with at least three magnifications.
 These may be accomplished by the proper selection of optional eyepieces, possibly with a magnification increasing lens that may double (or more) the magnification of the telescopes.